d-bl/MAE-gf/docs/stitch-generator/index.md

 * the maximum number of crosses in a stitch, between 1 and 9;
 * the maximum number of twists between two crosses or between two stitches, between 1 and 9.
 Please note: twists are shown als "L"'s and "R"'s.

-Please note: a number that is too low or to high will be set to 1 resp. the maximal number allowed.
+Please note: a number that is too low or too high will be set to 1 resp. the maximal number allowed.

 <div>
     <label for="stitchesRequired">number of required stitches: </label>